tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitLab.md

 #### Threat Intelligence flagged IP accessing GitLab

-**Description:** This query correlates Threat Intelligence data from Sentinel with GitLab NGINX Access Logs (available in GitLab CE as well) to identify access from potentially TI-flagged IPs.
+**Description:** This query correlates Threat Intelligence data from Sentinel with GitLab NGINX Access Logs (available in GitLab CE as well) to identify access from potentially TI-flagged IPs.<br />
 **Parameters:** /

 ~~~